G-Core/product-documentation/documentation/cloud/getting-started/projects/create-a-project.md

     --2--Manage project access: "manage-project-access"
     --2--Delete project: "delete-a-project"
 pageTitle: Create a project | Gcore
-pageDescription: Learn how to create and manage a Cloud project in your personal account.
+pageDescription: Learn how to create and manage an Edge Cloud project in the Gcore Customer Portal.
 ---
 # Create and manage projects

-Projects are goal-specific folders where you can create instances, volumes, networks, and other cloud products.
-Each project acts as a separate environment where its resources are isolated from the resources in any other project.
-You can also control access to these resources by specifying which users belong to a particular project and what permissions they have.
+Projects are goal-specific folders where you can create Gcore Edge Cloud products including instances, volumes, and networks.
+Each project acts as a separate environment; its resources are isolated from the resources in any other project.
+You can control access to these resources by specifying user permissions on a per-project basis.

-There are two ways to view projects in the Gcore Customer Portal: either from the **Project** dropdown or from the **Cloud Management** page.
+You can view projects in the Gcore Customer Portal via either the **Project** dropdown or the **Cloud Management** page.

 <tabset-element>